 Few things are more tragic than the loss of a precious, new life to SIDS.
 The thought alone is almost too much to bear.
 Unfortunately, the risk is too high to ignore.
-Despite the success of the "Back to Sleep" campaign, which has greatly reduced the death rate, SIDS remains the leading cause of sudden death in infants and the third leading cause of overall infant mortality in the United States (CDC).
+Despite the success of the Safe to Sleep campaign, which has greatly reduced the death rate, SIDS remains the leading cause of sudden death in infants and the third leading cause of overall infant mortality in the United States (CDC).

 While the cause of these terrifying incidents remains a mystery, research has identified a number of ways parents can help prevent SIDS.
 But many parents fail to take the necessary precautions.
 Focused on creating a beautiful new room for their baby, they inadvertently make dangerous decorating choices that could put their little one in danger.